 Located on the Promenade, this might be the best place for an all-around experience.
 They have a good happy hour deal, a fantastic dinner menu, and a shisha specialist to keep you chilling out there all evening.
 We spent a wonderful evening there, sampling some local craft beer and eating a delicious octopus salad.
 It’s also a great location to smoke a hookah while looking out at the sea or watching the people stroll along the promenade while out for the evening.

 This is absolutely one of the best Sliema restaurants.
 Situated in a rather unassuming alleyway, this place has a homely atmosphere and amazing food.
 It’s worth keeping in mind that the portion sizes here (and most anywhere in Malta) are absolutely massive so maybe don’t order an entree and a main per person unless you’re really hungry!
 Some great things to try are their octopus in garlic (a local speciality) and their seafood pasta.
 The fish is as fresh as it could be and you can definitely taste it!
-This is absolutely the place to have dinner in Sliema.
+Make sure to make a reservation as they get busy!

 Where to Stay in Sliema

 Because Sliema is the largest city in Malta and is arguably the best place to base yourself on the island, there are numerous accommodation options to choose from that will suit any budget.
 If you’re struggling to find the best place to stay, have a look at our suggestions:

 Two Pillows Hostel — This small boutique hostel is a fantastic place to stay if you’re travelling solo or on a budget.
 This clean and comfortable hostel had a number of rooms (both dorm and private), a great location in Sliema, and a friendly and helpful staff.
 Click here to see their latest prices